 Begin by steaming the zucchini for 10-15 minutes.
 Remove the zucchini and allow to cool.

 Preheat your oven to 325 degrees F. Line a baking sheet with a silicon mat or parchment paper.
 Set aside.

 Slice two of the zucchini in half lengthwise.
 Remove the center of the zucchini halves with a melon baller or spoon.
 Place the zucchini halves on the prepared baking sheet, then set aside.

 Grate the third zucchini.
 Then place the grated zucchini in a mesh strainer to remove the excess liquid.
 Discard the liquid and put the grated zucchini in a medium-sized bowl.
-Add the goat cheese, 1/2 cup Parmigiano-Reggiano, smoked paprika, salt, and pepper.
+Add the goat cheese, onion, 1/2 cup Parmigiano-Reggiano, smoked paprika, salt, and pepper.
 Mix together with a spoon to combine.